rebeljel/nuxt3-restaurant-app/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Bootcamp

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+### Using Nuxt 3 Concepts to build a restaurant app
+Layouts, Composables, Dynamic Routes

 ## Setup